knopflerfish/knopflerfish.org/htdocs/readme.txt

   --- Service Tracker ---

-    Not yet updated.
+    Done.

 === Knopflerfish Extras ===

   The extra tools provided by Knopflerfish (e.g. the desktop and console command groups) have not yet been updated to reflect new features in K4.